vmtk/SlicerExtension-VMTK/Docs/StenosisMeasurement1D.md

 ![Usage in slice view](StenosisMeasurement1D_1.png)

 In practice, orient a slice view perpendicular to an arterial axis by any means.
 Create a markups curve with control points at boundaries of plaque, thrombus, calcification, lumen and peripheral wall.
 When the curve is selected, it is straightened.
 Absolute and proportional distances between points next populate an output table.
 It is updated upon control point displacement.
+Identify which measurement corresponds to the lumen.

 ## Acknowledgement